 The pace and scale of regulatory change continues to be a major challenge, and the Issuer focuses on managing the costs and resource requirements of compliance as carefully as possible.
 A unit called the Regulatory Advocacy Unit within Group Risk facilitates a more proactive approach to monitoring and understanding regulatory developments, and is responsible for regulatory advocacy.
-A Regulatory Change Management Committee provides support to facilitate a more efficient approach to the implementation of regulatory change programmes across the organisation.

-Ongoing positive engagement with regulators has greatly facilitated the implementation of new regulations.
-Notable regulatory interventions in South Africa over the last few years have included numerous pieces of legislation such as the Financial Intelligence Centre Act, 2001 ("FICA") (which provides for anti-money laundering regulations and is in the final stages of being approved by Parliament), the Financial Advisory and Intermediary Services Act, 2002 (which regulates financial intermediary accreditation and discipline); the Financial Markets Act 2012 (the "Financial Markets Act") (which regulates financial markets) and the National Credit Amendment Act, 2014 (the "National Credit Act") which regulates the provision of consumer credit.
+Consistent constructive engagement with policy makers and regulators has greatly facilitated the implementation of new regulations.
+Notable regulatory interventions in South Africa over the last few years have included the Financial Intelligence Centre Amendment Act, 2015 ("FICA") (which provides for antimoney laundering regulations, has been signed into law), the Financial Advisory and Intermediary Services Act, 2002 (which regulates financial intermediary accreditation and discipline); the Financial Markets Act 2012 (the "Financial Markets Act") (which regulates financial markets) and the National Credit Amendment Act, 2014 (the "National Credit Act") which regulates the provision of consumer credit.

-In 2015 and 2016, the Issuer focused on preparing for new draft legislation expected to come into operation in late 2016 or early 2017, such as the Financial Sector Regulation Bill and the FIC Amendment Bill.
-The Issuer has also prioritised ensuring its readiness for the implementation of the FIC Amendment Bill, the U.S. Foreign Account Tax Compliance Tax Act ("FATCA") and the Protection of Personal Information Act, 2013 (which, although signed into law in late 2013, will only take effect on a date to be determined by the President).
+In 2015 and 2016, the Issuer focused on preparing for new legislation expected to come into operation in 2017 or 2018 such as the Financial Sector Regulation Bill.
+The Issuer has also prioritised ensuring its readiness for the implementation of FICA, the US Foreign Account Tax Compliance Tax Act ("FATCA") and the Protection of Personal Information Act, 2013 (which, although signed into law in late 2013, will only take effect on a date to be determined by the President).

 The Financial Markets Act, which took effect on 3 June 2013, has modernised South Africa's securities services legislation in line with international best practice and regulatory principles and provides an enabling framework for the regulation of OTC derivatives and new provisions relating to market abuse.
-The first phase in regulating OTC derivatives will be the introduction of mandatory reporting of OTC derivatives trades to a trade repository.
-Market participants have been consulted on mandatory central clearing for standardised OTC derivatives.
-The second draft of the regulations relating to OTC derivatives under the Financial Markets Act were published for public comment on 5 June 2015.
+The first phase in regulating OTC derivatives is mandatory reporting of OTC derivatives trades to a trade repository.
 A programme is in place to streamline the compliance with local regulations as well as the requirements of extra-territorial regulation which includes FATCA, the Dodd Frank Act and the European Market Infrastructure Regulation ("EMIR").

-South Africa is implementing the "Twin Peaks" system of financial regulation (similar to the system implemented in the UK on 1 April 2013) which will see banks being supervised by two regulators: a Prudential Authority based in the SARB, and a new Financial Sector Conduct Authority which will replace the current Financial Services Board and have an expanded mandate.
-On 12 December 2014, the Minister of Finance published a revised draft of the Financial Sector Regulation Bill in terms of which the statutory "Twin Peaks" framework will be established.
-The Issuer has engaged with the authorities on the draft bill, which is currently being heard in Parliament.
+South Africa is implementing the "Twin Peaks" system of financial sector supervision and regulation (similar to the system implemented in the UK on 1 April 2013).
+The Financial Sector Regulation Bill (with the President for approval) sets out two regulators for banks: a Prudential Authority based in the SARB, and a new Financial Sector Conduct Authority which will replace the current Financial Services Board and have an expanded mandate.